inveniosoftware/docs-invenio-rdm/docs/operate/customize/dois.md

 #### OAI-PMH

-The OAI-PMH server's metadata format ``oai_datacite`` that allows you to harvest record from InvenioRDM in DataCite XML needs to be configured with your DataCite data center symbol.
+The OAI-PMH server's metadata format ``oai_datacite`` that allows your records to be harvested in DataCite XML needs to be configured with your DataCite data center symbol.
 This is only required if you want your records to be harvestable in DataCite XML format.

 ```python
 DATACITE_DATACENTER_SYMBOL = "CERN.INVENIORDM"